edwardvmills/NURBSlib_EVM/README.md

 In order to have isolated curvature at each curve endpoint, i made a 6 control point cubic curve and associated 6X6 surface.
 Included are utilites to convert cubic Bezier and arcs to this curve type.
 This will open up the possibility of using the 3rd and 4th points to control start and end curvature respectively.
 This can be done without interfering with the use of the 2nd and 5th control points to set tangents.
 Right now the curvature matching must be done by hand, but for any particular value of curvature desired at a curve connection, there are many possible control points positions.
 These additional degrees of freedom will (i hope) allow the possibility of controlling the derivative of curvature (highlight flow).

-##In this repo:
--a single .py with all the 'geometry' functions, where i try to use the most basic inputs.
--individual .fcmacro files that tie the current GUI and selection behavior of FreeCAD to single modeling operations.
--test model files.
-Here it gets incredibly messy because i use both git and horrible filenames to track different versions.
-These model files are irrelevant to the script structure, i keep them in the repo for my ease of access.

-##Basic development structure:
--write a function in NURBSlib_EVM.py
--write a GUI wrapper as guioperationx.fcmacro that calls functions in NURBSlib_EVM.py
--make a toolbar button
--write as many 'odds and ends' guioperationx.fcmacro functions to handle placing the basic points/tangents/normals as necessary.
-These are not really related to the main goal of formulating NURBS.